keystonejs/keystone/docs/content/docs/config/auth.md

 )
 ```

 `getAuthenticatedItemId` synchronously maps the application's hydrated session to the authenticated list item.
 It must return a string, number, or `undefined`; `undefined` means the session does not represent an authenticated item.
-It may be omitted when the session has a compatible `sub` property, in which case it defaults to `context.session?.sub`.
 The top-level `getSession` callback is responsible for loading all session data.
-The application is responsible for using the same strategy in both places.

 Custom strategies used with `withHeaders` read and write WHATWG headers through `context.req` and `context.res`.

 ### Session strategies

 Keystone provides two reference implementations of session strategies that can be used with `createAuth` and `getSession`:

 - `jwtSessions`
 - `storedSessions`